About Teaching English in Russia

 Seeking to retain its status as a great power while transitioning to a globalized economy in the post-Soviet era, Russia represents one of the largest and fastest-growing job markets for teaching

-Most opportunities to teach English in Russia allow for interviews in advance for positions, but English teachers may also interview in-person should they enroll in the St. Petersburg, Russia TEFL course.
-Some schools will provide those teaching English in Russia with housing or possibly a stipend for airfare, however, this is not always the case.
-Most who are teaching English in Russia live in apartments recently vacated by previous teachers, and many room with their coworkers.
+Most opportunities to teach English in Russia allow for interviews in advance from your home country, but English teachers may also interview in-person should they enroll in our St. Petersburg, Russia TEFL course.
+Some schools will provide those teaching English in Russia with housing or possibly a stipend for airfare,

-A solid hourly wage affords English teachers Russia to live a comfortable life.
+A solid hourly wage affords English teachers in Russia to live a comfortable life.
 Schools typically offer 20-25 hours per week of work, leaving you plenty of opportunities to travel and explore.
 English teachers do not need to have a BA to teach in Russia, although it is preferred, and a TEFL certification is absolutely necessary.
-To learn more, read What are the Basic Requirements to Teach English in Russia?
 Major cities for teaching English in Russia include Moscow, St. Petersburg, Vladimir, Yekaterinburg, Kazan, Nizhniy-Novgorod, Omsk, and Novosibirsk.